-Scrotal splitting is more or less exactly what it sounds like - splitting the scrotum in half.
-There are various ways to achieve this, and if you're interested, you can check out this detailed page rife with graphic photos of split nutsacks.
-Eventually, the split scrotum heals, creating two separate scrotums, each with one ball.
+Scrotal splitting is more or less exactly what it sounds like - splitting the sack in half.
+There are various ways to achieve this, and if you're interested, you can check out this detailed page rife with graphic photos of split sacks.
+Eventually, the split heals, creating two separate sacks, each with one ball.
 Scrotal splitting is in no way a tribal or religious practice, but a modern phenomena unique to those interested in extreme body modification.
 If you're inclined to call them a tribe, so be it.

-However, tribes around the world have (NSFW link. btw) performed a ritual modification known as penile subincision.
-Penile subincision entails splitting the urethra, starting at the top of the penis and working your way downward.
+However, tribes around the world have (don't click the link at work, btw) performed a ritual modification known as penile subincision.
+Penile subincision entails splitting the urethra, starting at the top and working your way downward.
 The practice affects urination to the extent that most men who have undergone the procedure sit or squat to pee.
-Some carry tubes with them to help aim, and others use the scrotum to cover the slit so pee can shoot freely from the tip of dong.
+Some carry tubes with them to help aim, and others use the sack to cover the slit so pee can shoot freely from the tip of dong.
 The practice was performed in Australia, Africa, and South America, and by Polynesian and Melanesian cultures of the Pacific islands.

 The not-so-distant cousin of lip-stretching (also on this list), nose-plugging works in a similar way: punch holes in the sides of the nostrils and insert plugs.
 The custom was commonplace among the Apatani people of Arunachal Pradesh, India, though hasn't been practiced since the 1970s.